December 2 @ 8:00 am - 4:00 pm

 Classes for cello students from elementary through high school will be taught by some of Arizona’s finest and most experienced university, public school and studio cello teachers.
 Some of the highlights of the day include:

-Beginning to Advanced Classes: Classes are structured for all ages and playing levels, from Beginner Level 1 through Advanced Level 5 (see Guide to Class Levels for details concerning minimum requirements).
+Beginning to Advanced Classes: Classes are structured for all ages and playing levels, from Beginner (Level 1) through Advanced (Level 5).
+See Class Levels* for descriptions of each level.
 Music and other materials will be provided in the classes.
-Level 4 and 5 students will be taught by Thomas Landschoot, Cello Professor at ASU, and Debra Pearson, principal of the Arizona Opera, and are encouraged to bring solos and other music they are working on.
+Thomas Landschoot, Cello Professor at ASU, will teach level 4 and 5 students.
+Students in Levels 4 & 5 are encouraged to bring solos and other music they are working on.

 Lunch will be provided to all registrants.

-Optional Regional/AllState Excerpts Workshop: This optional workshop for interested high school students will be held from 2:30 – 4:00 p.m. and will cover the orchestral excerpts for this year’s auditions.
+Regional/All-State Excerpts Workshop available: This workshop for interested high school students will be held from 2:30 – 4:00 p.m. and will cover the orchestral excerpts for this year’s auditions.

 Cellobration T-Shirts available through pre-order sale/registration only.